aikalra/replay-ingest/README.md

 breaks every subsequent link.
 This mirrors the hash-chained ledger the browser demos show, but server-side where a buyer's auditor can run it.

+**Buyer dashboard.** `GET /dashboard` serves a zero-dependency page where a site pastes its key and sees its records, ledger entry count, and live audit-chain status (INTACT / BROKEN at entry N).
+The key stays in the buyer's browser (localStorage).

 **Listing.** `GET /v1/records?limit=&offset=` returns the calling site's record headers, newest first, capped at 100 per call.
 A site never sees another site's records.